temporenc/temporenc/README.rst

 Conceptual model
 ================

-The conceptual model used by *temporenc* for date and time values consists of four components:
+*Temporenc* uses a conceptual model for date and time values that consists of four components:

 * **Date** (``D``)